 An important aspect of the General Plan is the land use diagram, which sets the direction for land use in Union City.
 The land use diagram will identify areas where the community wants land uses to change or to stay the same, and it will determine the types of land uses that will be allowed or encouraged in the future.
 During this step in the process, the City will consider and analyze different land use scenarios, with several opportunities for input from the community.
 At the end of this phase, the City Council will choose a preferred alternative based on information gathered by the General Plan Team, growth forecasts to 2040, and input from the community, the Economic Development Advisory Team (EDAT), the General Plan Advisory Committee, and the Planning Commission.

 - Preliminary Alternative Concepts

 - Alternatives Report

 5. Prepare the General Plan: How do we achieve our goals?
 We are here!

 The goals and policies make up the heart of the General Plan.
 They are the mechanisms for achieving the community’s vision of the future.
 The General Plan Advisory Committee will hold several meetings to discuss policy updates.
 Based on direction from the City Council, the General Plan Team will prepare a Public Review Draft of the General Plan.

 - Public Review Draft General Plan

 6. Environmental Review: What are the potential impacts of our plan?
-Fall 2017 to Fall 2018
+Spring 2018 to Fall 2018